 - membership of a political association, professional or trade association or trade union

 - philosophical beliefs

 - biometric information that is to be used for certain purposes

 - biometric templates.

 Palms Australia will not disclose sensitive information of an individual without prior, express consent from the individual.
-An exception may be made for sensitive information of an international program volunteers or traveller in cases of medical emergencies.
+An exception may be made for sensitive information of international program participants or traveller in cases of medical emergencies.

 - Information held overseas

 Personal information of international program applicants, participants and travellers may be provided to overseas entities for the purposes of recruitment or organising travel arrangements.
 By applying for an international program placement or an Encounter tour, individuals give consent for Palms Australia to share non-sensitive information with an overseas entity.
 Sensitive information will only be shared with the express consent of the individual.